erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

     [ui]
         editor = vim
     ```
-* :heavy_plus_sign: [GitUI](https://github.com/extrawurst/gitui) - GitUI provides you with the comfort of a git GUI but right in your terminal.
+* :white_check_mark: [GitUI](https://github.com/extrawurst/gitui) - GitUI provides you with the comfort of a git GUI but right in your terminal.
   * instruction how to enable vi bindings - https://github.com/extrawurst/gitui/blob/master/KEY_CONFIG.md